0abst/Solidity-Cairo-codes/README.md

  * Codes written based on the OpenZeppelin framework (https://github.com/OpenZeppelin/cairo-contracts)

- * Read code, compile, deploy and interact with a contract with Javascript
+ * Read code, compile, deploy and interact with a contract with Javascript.
+Use of the Hardhat (https://hardhat.org/) environment

  * One of the main tasks has been to solve the challenges here: https://github.com/starknet-edu/starknet-cairo-101